romilly/s2agr/README.md

-# Semantic Scholar Academic Graph Researcher
+# Semantic Scholar Academic Graph WebResearcher

 This is an independently developed Python application to enable access to, and local caching of, the [Semantic Scholar Academic Graph](https://www.semanticscholar.org/me/research) from AIAI.